darth-veitcher/langchain-llm-api/README.md

 # Langchain LLM API

-A Langchain compatible implementation which enables the integration with [LLM-API](https://github.com/1b5d/llm-api)
+A Langchain compatible implementation which enables the integration with [huggingface/textual-generation-inference](https://github.com/huggingface/text-generation-inference).
+Forked and customised from the original excellent [langchain-llm-api](https://github.com/1b5d/langchain-llm-api) companion library.

 The main reason for implementing this package is to be able to use Langchain with any model run locally.